-George C. Wolfe Reconceives 1921 Musical for Modern Sensibilities
+George C. Wolfe Reconceives 1921 Broadway Musical For Modern Sensibilities

 Shuffle Along, or the Making of the Musical Sensation of 1921 and All That Followed is reinventing what it means to revive a show on the Broadway stage.

 Based on a 1921 musical revue called Shuffle Along, written by Flournoy Miller and Aubrey Lyles, with music and lyrics by Noble Sissle and Eubie Blake, this modern adaptation is more than an adaptation – it reinvents the songs and dance numbers of almost a century ago, while supplementing them with a new book (by George C. Wolfe) that address the legacy of this little-known but miraculously successful show.